 4.1.2.
-Labour Costs Charge Outs Costing Charges and Recoveries
+Costing Charges and Recoveries

-- (a) Virements to and from this category of expenditure is not allowed. - (b) Virements are allowed between cost items, cost centres and votes within this category but only to correct errors in the budget. - (c) Virements within this expenditure category are subject to the approval of the Financial services division heads.
+- (a) Virements to and from this category is not allowed. - (b) Virements are allowed between cost items, cost centres and votes within this category but only to correct errors in the budget. - (c) Virements within this category are subject to the approval of the Financial services division heads.